ayobamiseun/simple_shell/README.md

-Simple shell project
+##Simple shell project

-Core contributors: @yinka and @Ayobammi
+'Core contributors: @yinka and @Ayobammi'

-This repository shows you how to succesfully create a simple UNIX shell.
+###This repository shows you how to succesfully create a simple UNIX shell.

 All codes are open source.